ItsAdam01/Lynx/README.md

 Lynx FIM is a host-based intrusion detection agent (HIDS) I built to understand the fundamentals of file integrity monitoring and real-time system alerting in Go.

-This repository contains the full source code and a detailed documentation site covering my learning journey from June to August 2025.
+This repository contains the full source code and a detailed documentation site.

 ---